Proof of Stasinski and Voll's Hyperoctahedral Group Conjecture: Part 3 of Theorem Implies Part 2 of Theorem

-In this section, we present a fairly straightforward bijection, given by flipping the sign of the entry in the bottom row.
-This will show part 2 of Theorem ~\ref{induction_result} follows from part 3 of Theorem ~\ref{induction_result}.
-After this section, we work on proving part 3.
+In this section, we present a bijection between $(C^{I^c}_n)_{i_m}$ and {$(C^{J^c}_n)_{i_m+1}$}, where $J=\{i_1,\ldots, i_{m-1},i_m+1,i_{m+1},\ldots,i_l\},$ given by flipping the sign of the entry in the bottom row.
+Using direct computations in Lemma ~\ref{case_2_L} we show that both $L$ and $\sgn$ change nicely under this bijection, which will allow us reduce the proof Part 2 of Theorem ~\ref{induction_result} to Part 3 of Theorem ~\ref{induction_result}.
+After this section, we prove Part 3 of Theorem ~\ref{induction_result}.